GoogleCloudPlatform/cloud-code-custom-samples-example/kubernetes-custom-sample/nodejs/README.md

 ![Guestbook display](./img/my-guestbook.png)

-Are you using the Kubernetes Custom Sample to build an app?
+Are you using the Kubernetes custom sample to build an app?
 Let us know by joining the **#cloud-code** channel in the [Google Cloud Platform Slack community](https://join.slack.com/t/googlecloud-community/shared_invite/zt-erdf4ity-8ZMUQ18DYV~5hkbZ~gCswg)!

 ---